 The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for all people age 6 months and older.

-Certain people are at higher risk of complications from the flu, so it's especially important that these people (and people who live with them) get vaccinated.
-They include:
+Certain people are at higher risk of complications from the flu, including:

 Until recently, doctors recommended that kids with an egg allergy not get the flu vaccine because it is grown inside eggs.
 But now health experts say that because there's just a tiny bit of egg allergen in the vaccine, the flu shot (but not the nasal mist) is safe even for people with a severe egg allergy.